00

 Here is a marketing automation workflow example:

-Welcome automation workflow
+Welcome marketing automation workflow example

 2. Cart abandonment automation workflow